TDarkShadow/iheartnewvegas/README.md

 - Potato characters: lore-friendly overhaul of NPCs that makes them look less like mutated Play-Doh and more like actual people.
 - Disgusting piss filter and disappointing city of New Vegas: new lighting, improved Strip and LOD to experience the Mojave in all its glory.

+What this guide doesn't do:

+- Address every single micro-issue in the game: no game is perfect and all of them have flaws, yet we still enjoy them.
+My intention is to fix or at least address the most glaring ones, those that are a problem in the moment to moment experience.
+- Add new features no one asked for: there are many gameplay mods out there, but the amount of them that actually try to fix issues with the existing game are in the minority.
+If you want to build your own settlement or robot army, look someplace else.
+- Nitpick over individual meshes or textures: unless it's an actual fix, this guide won't bother.
+And even then, it probably won't bother either.
+- Improve the meshes and textures of everything I can: this alone can add another 50 or 100 mods to any install, and inconsistency will sooner than later rear its ugly head.

 This guide is split in two sections:

 - [**Setup**](https://github.com/Sigourn/iheartnewvegas/blob/main/setup.md).
 Includes setting up utilities and tools, as well as Mod Organizer 2.
 This section will be useful to anyone deciding to get into Fallout: New Vegas.